digitallawyer/openlegaldictionary/_definitions/accused.md

 ---
 title: Accused
 permalink: "/definitions/accused.html"
-body: The person against whom an accusation ls made
+body: The person against whom an accusation is made
 published_at: '2018-07-07'
 layout: post
 ---